Intelligent Agents with Emotional Intelligence: Current Trends, Challenges, and Future Prospects: Affective Cognition

 \section{Affective Cognition}

-The Affective Theory of Mind extends beyond merely recognizing human emotions; it also involves reasoning about these emotions and responding to them in socially appropriate ways.
-To achieve this, it is essential to combine emotional recognition, internal modeling of affective strategies, and the ability to demonstrate expressive behaviors that are suitable for the context \cite{Raggioli2025}.
-Current methods in affective computing primarily focus on recognizing emotions and sentiments, as well as synthesizing emotional expressions.
-While these are crucial steps toward developing emotional intelligence in intelligent agents, an important intermediate element in achieving artificial emotional intelligence is modeling emotional elicitation and emotional experience \cite{zall2022comparative}.
-To develop emotionally intelligent agents, it is essential to integrate both a cognitive theory of mind and an affective theory of mind.
-This integration enables access to affective cognition, which involves two key steps: first, identifying the events and cognitive mental states that trigger emotions (emotion elicitation); and second, recognizing the behaviors and cognitive mental states that result from these emotions (emotional experiences).
-This paper aims to explore affective cognition from multiple perspectives, addressing the associated challenges and discussing potential solutions for advancing artificial emotional intelligence.\\
+The Affective Theory of Mind extends beyond emotion recognition, requiring reasoning about emotions and responding appropriately.
+Achieving this requires not only emotional recognition but also internal modeling of affective strategies and context-appropriate expressive behavior \cite{Raggioli2025}.
+Although current affective computing primarily addresses emotion recognition and expression synthesis, advancing artificial emotional intelligence depends on modeling both emotional elicitation and experience \cite{zall2022comparative}.
+Thus, integrating cognitive and affective theories of mind is essential to enable affective cognition.
+This process involves two central components: first, identification of events and cognitive states that elicit emotions, and second, recognition of behaviors and cognitive states shaped by those emotions.
+This paper examines affective cognition from varied perspectives, highlighting its challenges and discussing approaches for progressing artificial emotional intelligence.